 Just like the full sized original animatronic,it features moving eyes, head and body turn,arms movement ,and mouth movement in sync to audio.

-Designed and hand constructed by Starlite Product Development using all new components with quality parts and craftsmanship for years of enjoyment.
+Designed and hand constructed by Starlite Product Development in 2023 using all new components with quality parts and craftsmanship for years of enjoyment.

 -Easily plugs into AC outlet